* Translated by AI

 /Photo=Jung Yun-min's personal account

-"Actor Jung Yun-min sparked controversy by posting an AI-generated photo that combined her face with that of Brad Pitt.
-Jung uploaded a photo as if she had met Brad Pitt in Bukchon, and when asked whether the photo was AI-generated, she initially gave no response.
-However, once the issue became a controversy, she offered a strange explanation, saying, 'I posted it because I was scared too.'"
+Actor Jung Yun-min sparked controversy by posting an AI-generated photo that combined his face with that of Brad Pitt.
+Jung Yun-min posted the photo as if he had met Brad Pitt in Bukchon, and when asked whether the photo was AI-generated, he initially gave no response.
+However, once the issue became a controversy, he offered a bizarre explanation, stating, "I posted it because I was scared too."

-"On the 9th, Jung Yun-min posted a selfie on her personal account with the caption, 'Meeting a bread-shaped person in the alleys of Bukchon is amazing.'
-The released photo showed Jung Yun-min standing side by side with Brad Pitt, with a traditional Hanok house in Bukchon as the background.
-Upon seeing the photo, Jung's acquaintances reacted with comments such as, 'It's not AI, right?', 'I thought it was AI,' and 'This is amazing.'
-Jung did not leave any response.
-Subsequently, as the photo spread, a post implying that Hollywood top star Brad Pitt had visited Bukchon was turned into a news article, misleading the public into thinking Brad Pitt had actually visited Korea."
+On the 9th, Jung Yun-min posted a selfie on his personal account with the caption, "What a great surprise to meet a bread-shaped person in the alleys of Bukchon."
+The released photo showed Jung Yun-min standing side by side with Brad Pitt, with a Bukchon Hanok as the backdrop.
+Upon seeing the photo, Jung Yun-min's acquaintances reacted with comments such as "It's not AI, right?", "I thought it was AI," and "This is amazing."
+Jung Yun-min left no response to these comments.
+Subsequently, as the photo spread, a post implying that Hollywood top star Brad Pitt had visited Bukchon was turned into a news article, misleading the public into thinking Brad Pitt had actually visited Korea.

-"Despite continued news reports, Jung Yun-min did not issue any statement for two days.
-However, once discussions arose that the AI photo could involve violations of portrait rights and the spread of false information, she immediately posted an explanation on social media."
+Despite the continued articles, Jung Yun-min did not issue any statement for two days.
+However, once discussions arose that the AI photo could involve violations of portrait rights and the spread of false information, he immediately posted an explanation on social media.

-"On the 11th, Jung Yun-min stated, 'Many people asked if I had visited Korea after seeing the Bukchon photo, so I am posting this explanation.
-To begin with, it is an image generated by AI.'
-She added, 'I was also scared that a real person and background could be crafted so meticulously, and I shared it lightly with the intention of raising awareness, but it unintentionally drew significant attention.'
-Jung Yun-min further remarked, 'It seems we are living in a truly amazing era where technology has advanced to the point of generating news-worthy content.
-Everyone should be extra careful not to be fooled by fake photos.'"
+On the 11th, Jung Yun-min stated, "Many people asked if I had visited Korea after seeing the Bukchon photo, so I am posting this explanation.
+To get straight to the point, it is an image generated by AI."
+He added, "I was also scared that someone could create such a realistic image of a real person and a background, so I shared it lightly with the intention of raising awareness, but it unintentionally attracted significant attention."
+Jung Yun-min further remarked, "It seems we are living in a truly amazing era where technology has advanced to the point of generating fake news articles.
+Everyone should be extra careful not to be fooled by fake photos."

-"Along with this, Jung Yun-min also updated the tag on the two-shot AI photo with Brad Pitt to read 'A guy who looks like Brad Pitt.'"
+Along with this, Jung Yun-min also updated the tag on the two-shot AI photo with Brad Pitt to "A guy who looks like Brad Pitt."

-"Even if an image is AI-generated, if the person depicted is identifiable, it may be interpreted as a violation of portrait rights.
-There is also a risk of infringing on a celebrity's publicity rights.
-Furthermore, if the AI photo misleads the public into believing they actually met the person, it could be considered an act that damages the individual's reputation or deceives the public."
+Although Jung Yun-min described posting the AI image he created on social media as a joke, posting an image that directly replicates Brad Pitt's appearance could indeed become problematic.
+This is also the reason why there are growing calls to label photos and videos created by AI as AI-generated.
+Even if an image is AI-generated, if the person depicted is identifiable, it may be interpreted as a violation of portrait rights.
+There is also a risk of infringing on entertainers' publicity rights.
+Furthermore, if the AI photo misleads the public into thinking they actually met the person, it could be considered an act that damages the individual's reputation or deceives the public.

-"In Korea, starting in 2026, regulations requiring mandatory labeling of AI-generated content are being strengthened.
-If an image is posted without disclosing that it was created by AI, causing confusion, it could become subject to platform regulations or legal penalties."
+In Korea, starting in 2026, labeling requirements for AI-generated content will be strengthened.
+If images are posted without disclosing that they are AI-generated, causing confusion, they could become subject to platform regulations or legal sanctions.

-"As Jung Yun-min is also an active actor, she will need to be even more sensitive to issues such as violations of portrait rights and publicity rights regarding such AI posts."
+As Jung Yun-min is also an actor, should he not be even more sensitive to issues such as violations of portrait rights or publicity rights regarding such AI posts?

-"Jung Yun-min has appeared in films such as 'Night of the Undying Humans,' 'Alumni,' 'Eve of the Storm,' and 'Chau.'"
+Jung Yun-min has appeared in films such as 'Night of the Undying Humans', 'Alumni', 'Eve of the Storm', and 'Chau'.

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>